peekxc/move_schedules/reviews_jact.md

 >  In general, I feel that the paper is a bit too verbose - it can be made shorter without losing virtually any content.
 > The most important issues that are listed below are: the comment about ‘MoveLeft’ and some missing (or hard to find) details about the algorithm (GreedySchedule in Alg.
 1).

 Thank for you the constructive review.
 We believe we've addressed the main concerns of the reviewer in the current revision.
-We'd remark that verbosity is something we have tried to address, Please see the point-by-point responses for details.
+We'd remark that verbosity is something we have tried to address in this revision, please see the point-by-point responses for details.

 ----